An Algorithmic Framework for Strategic Fair Division: Introduction

-The simplest cake cutting protocol is known as \emph{cut and choose}, and is designed for the case of two agents.
-The first agent cuts the cake into two pieces that it values equally; the second agent then chooses the piece that it prefers, leaving the first agent with the remaining piece.
-It is easy to see that this protocol yields a proportional and envy-free allocation (in fact these two notions coincide when there are only two agents).
-However, taking the game-theoretic point of view, it is immediately apparent that the agents can often do better by disobeying the protocol when they know each other's valuations.
-For example, in the cut and choose protocol, assume that the first agent only desires a specific small piece of cake, whereas the second agent uniformly values the cake.
+The simplest cake cutting protocol is known as \emph{cut and choose}, and is designed for two agents.
+The first agent cuts the cake in two pieces that it values equally; the second agent then chooses the piece that it prefers, leaving the first agent with the remaining piece.
+It is easy to see that this protocol yields a proportional and envy-free allocation (in fact these two notions coincide when there are only two agents and the entire cake is allocated).
+However, taking a game-theoretic point of view, it is immediately apparent that the agents can often do better by disobeying the protocol when they know each other's valuations.
+For example, in the cut and choose protocol, assume the first agent only desires a specific small piece of cake, whereas the second agent uniformly values the cake.
 The first agent can obtain its entire desired piece, instead of just half of it, by carving that piece out.

 So how would strategic agents behave when faced with the cut and choose protocol?
 A standard way of answering this question employs the notion of \emph{Nash equilibrium}: each agent would use a strategy that is a best response to the other agent's strategy.
-It turns out that the cut and choose protocol has a unique\footnote{Assuming there are pieces of cake that the two agents value differently, and every piece has positive value.} Nash equilibrium: the first agent cuts two pieces that the second agent values equally; the second agent selects its more preferred piece, and the one less preferred by the first agent in case of a tie.
+To set up a Nash equilibrium, suppose that the first agent cuts two pieces that the second agent values equally; the second agent selects its more preferred piece, and the one less preferred by the first agent in case of a tie.
 Clearly, the second agent cannot gain from deviating, as it is selecting a piece that is at least as preferred as the other.
 As for the first agent, if it makes its preferred piece even bigger, the second agent would choose that piece, making the first agent worse off.
-Interestingly enough, in equilibrium the roles of the agents are reversed; now it is the second agent who is getting exactly half of its value for the whole cake, while the first agent generally gets more.
+Interestingly enough, in this equilibrium the tables are turned; now it is the second agent who is getting exactly half of its value for the whole cake, while the first agent generally gets more.
 Crucially, the equilibrium outcome is also proportional and envy-free.
 In other words, even though the agents are strategizing rather than following the protocol, the outcome in equilibrium has the same fairness properties as the ``honest'' outcome!